Using the Environment to Understand non-Markovian Open Quantum Systems: Introduction

 \section{Introduction}

 When modelling a realistic quantum system the effect of its environment must be captured in some form~\cite{breuer2002theory}.
 The environment consists of many degrees of freedom and is often approximated as an infinite collection of harmonic oscillators.
 Thus, an explicit description of the environment is usually impossible.
 Most methods for describing open quantum systems rely on tracing out the environment to obtain an effective description of the system involving only a tractable number of degrees of freedom.
 When the system-environment coupling is strong, and/or when the spectral density of the environment is structured, the full dynamics involves a significant interplay between the system and environment degrees of freedom~\cite{chin2013role, thorwart2009enhanced, mohseni2014energy, rey2013exploiting, maier2019environment, segal2016vibrational, groblacher2015observation, potovcnik2018studying, Xiong2018PhotonicCW}.
-When the environment is traced out in this case, the dynamics of the system are non-Markovian~\cite{de2017dynamics,breuer2016colloquium}, whose simulation generally requires sophisticated numerical methods.
+When the environment is traced out, the dynamics of the system cannot be described by a time-local master equation and in this sense are non-Markovian~\cite{de2017dynamics,breuer2016colloquium}, whose simulation generally requires sophisticated numerical methods.
 In addition, such system dynamics are often complex to interpret.

 Analyzing the behaviour of the environment is useful for providing insights into processes where the system-environment interaction is non-trivial or for any application where the goal is to manipulate the environment via the system.
 An important example of this class of problem occurs in modelling quantum thermal machines~\cite{mitchison2019quantum,binder2018thermodynamics} where distinct thermodynamic effects beyond weak coupling can be observed~\cite{brenes2020tensor,strasberg2016nonequilibrium}.
 Access to the state of the environment could also be used to explicitly track the formation of bound states such as polarons~\cite{mahan2013many,silbey1984variational,harris1985variational,devreese2009frohlich} or polaritons~\cite{mahan2013many,kavokin2003cavity}.
 There is also potential for simulating phase transitions in the environment, such as to lasing or superradiant states~\cite{kirton2018superradiant} in multimode cavity QED~\cite{kollar2017}.
 As well as these, the technique we introduce here allows for calculation of out-of-time-order correlations of the environment; these are known to characterise the degree of information scrambling in many-body quantum systems~\cite{garttner2017measuring,li2017measuring,niknam2020sensitivity}.